 New guidance provided by state officials require restaurants to operate at 50 percent capacity and have all staff wear masks or face coverings, among other mandates and recommendations.

 Restaurants receive guidelines to protect customers, employees from COVID-19 during Phase 2 of reopening

-Personal care businesses, including barber shops, hair and nail salons, tattoo parlors, tanning salons and massage therapists, must also operate at 50 percent capacity.
+Personal care businesses, such as salons and barbershops, must also operate at 50 percent capacity.

 Cooper's order also stipulates that these establishments are to conduct business by appointment only; all employees and customers must wear face masks (long term care facilities are the only other industry with such statutory requirement).

 What precautions are gyms taking when they reopen in North Carolina?
 Here's one example

 Notably, gyms and health clubs must remain closed, according to the new order.
 Though Cooper and health officials had expressed hope the trends in new cases and testing would allow modified openings, the Governor explained that recent data and metrics compelled them to "back off" further lifting restrictions.